MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/troubleshoot.md

 ### Troubleshooting steps

 1. Go to the [Azure portal](https://portal.azure.com)
-1. Locate your resource group, which is `<your-environment-name>rg`.
+1. Locate your resource group, which is `<your-environment-name>-rg`.
 1. Select **Deployments** to get more information.

 > [!NOTE]